Lev0n82/TestDriverMCP/AITestDriverMCP.md

-# TestDriver: An Intelligent Approach to Software Quality Assurance

-**Author:** Marilyn vos Savant Style Adaptation

----

-## Understanding TestDriver: A Logical Foundation
+## Understanding TestDriverMCP: A Logical Foundation

 Let us begin with first principles.
 When we test software, what are we truly attempting to verify?
 The answer, when examined carefully, reveals itself to be quite simple: we want to know whether a human user can accomplish their intended goals through the interface.
 This seemingly obvious truth has profound implications for how we should approach automated testing.

-TestDriver represents a computer-use agent designed specifically for quality assurance testing of user interfaces.
+TestDriverMCP represents a computer-use agent designed specifically for quality assurance testing of user interfaces.
 The system employs artificial intelligence vision capabilities combined with keyboard and mouse control to automate what we call end-to-end testing.
-What distinguishes TestDriver from conventional approaches is its "selectorless" methodology—it does not rely on CSS selectors or static code analysis to locate interface elements.
+What distinguishes TestDriverMCP from conventional approaches is its "selectorless" methodology—it does not rely on CSS selectors or static code analysis to locate interface elements.

 Consider the elegance of this design choice.
 Traditional testing frameworks require developers to specify precisely which HTML element, identified by its class name or ID attribute, should receive a click or input.
-TestDriver instead operates as a human would: by looking at the screen and understanding what it sees.
+TestDriverMCP instead operates as a human would: by looking at the screen and understanding what it sees.

 ### The Cross-Platform Advantage